dhilst/small/README.md

 This is unsound as now you can have a function that accepts a `nil`.
-The built-in function `puts` has the type `forall a . a -> nil` and it is the ruby `puts` function.
-It will print to the standard output whatever you pass to it
+The built-in function `puts` has the type `forall a . a -> nil` .
+It will print to the standard output whatever you pass to it.

 ```sml
 puts (add 1 2) # outputs 3 in the standard output